HazyResearch/bootleg/README.md

 | Metadata               | Description                    | Link     |
 |-------------------  |---------------------------------|----------|
 | 5.8M Wikipedia Entities      | Wikidata metadata for entities. | [Download](https://bootleg-data.s3.us-west-2.amazonaws.com/data/latest/entity_db.tar.gz) |

+## Training
+We provide detailed training instructions [here](https://bootleg.readthedocs.io/en/latest/gettingstarted/training.html).
+We provide a starter config [here](configs/standard/train.yaml).
+You only need to adjust `data_config.data_dir` and `data_config.entity_dir` to points to your local data.
+You may need to shrink the model size to fit on your available hardware.
+The use the training zsh script [here](scripts/train.zsh).

 ## Tutorials
 We provide tutorials to help users get familiar with Bootleg [here](tutorials/).